SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 >> Cruise under the bridge on one of these cruises

 Chinatown is often known as a city within a city.
 It's the most densely populated portion of San Francisco.
-This two-hour tour will take you through this interested community and the largest Chinatown outside of Asia.
+This two-hour tour will take you through this interesting community and the largest Chinatown outside of Asia.
 You will learn about its history and more about the daily lives of its current residents.

 Meeting Location: Portsmouth Square in Chinatown at the parking garage elevators on the park level